sumnerevans/lug-idris/lug-idris.rst

 - Idris is **strongly typed**.
 - Idris has **first class functions**, much like Haskell.
 - Idris has **first class types**.
 This means that types can be treated as data.
-  In fact, types are the *only* type of data.

 Idris Features
 ==============